arees88/ML_Azure_P2_Operationalizing_ML/README.md

 In this step we consume the deployed model using Swagger using the following steps:

-    - Download the **swagger.json** file
+- Download the **swagger.json** file from Azure ML Studio **model-deploy** endpoint
 - Run the **swagger.sh** and serve.py scripts
 - Interact with the swagger instance running with the documentation for the HTTP API of the model.
 - Display the contents of the API for the model

 The **swagger.sh** script downloads the latest Swagger container and it will run it on port 85.
 The script is executed as follows: